-Everton Women v West Ham United Women
+Duggan scores as Everton grab draw

-First Half ends, Everton Women 0, West Ham United Women 1.
+Match ends, Everton Women 1, West Ham United Women 1.

+Toni Duggan scored her first WSL goal for Everton in eight years as the Toffees claimed a draw with West Ham.

+Duggan netted the hosts' equaliser in the 76th minute, poking an effort beyond onrushing Hammers keeper Mackenzie Arnold.

 Line-ups